Father Goose (film)

 Father Goose is a 1964 American Technicolor romantic comedy film set in World War II, starring Cary Grant, Leslie Caron and Trevor Howard.
-The title derives from "Mother Goose," the code name assigned to Grant's character.
-Based on a story A Place of Dragons by Sanford Barnett, The film won an Oscar for Best Original Screenplay.
+The title is a play on the children's fiction character of "Mother Goose," which is used as a code name assigned to the coast watcher character played by Grant.
+Based on a story A Place of Dragons by Sanford Barnett, the film won an Oscar for Best Original Screenplay.
 It introduced the song "Pass Me By" by Cy Coleman and Carolyn Leigh, later recorded by Peggy Lee, Frank Sinatra and others.

 Plot

-While the Royal Australian Navy evacuates Salamaua in February 1942 ahead of a Japanese invasion, Commander Frank Houghton coerces an old friend, American beachcomber Walter Eckland, into becoming a coast watcher for the Allies.
+While the Royal Australian Navy evacuates Salamaua, Papua New Guinea, in February 1942 ahead of a Japanese invasion, Commander Frank Houghton coerces an old friend, American beachcomber Walter Eckland, into becoming a coast watcher for the Allies.
 Houghton escorts Eckland to deserted Matalava Island to watch for Japanese airplanes.
-To ensure Eckland stays put, Houghton sees to it that his own ship "accidentally" knocks a hole in Eckland's launch while departing, so his only boat is a utility dinghy.
-To motivate Eckland, Houghton has his crew hide bottles of whisky around the island, rewarding each aircraft sighting (once it is confirmed) with directions to one of the bottles.
+To motivate the alcoholic Eckland, Houghton has his crew hide bottles of Scotch whisky around the island, rewarding each confirmed aircraft sighting with directions to one.
+To ensure Eckland stays put, Houghton has his own ship "accidentally" knock a hole in Eckland's cabin cruiser while departing, leaving him only a utility dinghy to get around in.